DPGAlliance/dpg-resources/docs/dpg-badge-usage.md

 > [!IMPORTANT]
 >
-> Please ensure to replace `dpg-slug` with your DPG's profile page's URL slug (which you can find on the DPG Registry).
+> Please ensure to replace `dpg-slug` with your DPG's profile page's URL slug (which you can find on the [DPG Registry](https://digitalpublicgoods.net/registry)).

-> [!TIP]
->
-> We're also working to add `dpg` to the list of icons, so you can replace `github` in the source URL to `dpg`.
-We will update this guide once that is done.
-If you have any questions or need help, please let us know.

 ## Footer